What Is a NAS?

 • Automated backups

-• A reliable home media server
+• A reliable home server

 • More control over your data